DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 ![ASCII Code Chart](./800px-ASCII_Code_Chart.png)

 Let's take a closer look at some features of the ASCII character set.
 First, notice that uppercase and lowercase characters are represented distinctly.
 This is why case sensitivity is important on computers.
 Second, 0 through 31 look really funky.
-That's because these are called control characters, not printing characters.
+These are called control characters, not printing characters.
 Most of these control characters are no longer used in today's computers (they were used to literally control printers and other devices in the 70s and 80s), but there are some that warrant special attention.
 The first is NULL, 0.
 NULL is used in C to represent the end of an array (see Chapter 2).
 10, `\n` or Newline, is used to make the computer put a line break in a program's output; otherwise, everything would show up on one long horizontal line.
 Second is 15, `\r` or Carriage Return.
 This goes back to when computer printers were fancy typewriters, which required a special operation to move the carriage back to the starting position.
 While I can't think of any printers today that need this fuctionality, it is not uncommon to see `\r\n` as a legacy pair of characters in many programs.
 The last control character that is interesting to us is 9, `\t`, horizontal tab.
-The horizontal tab tells the computer that we want a lot of whitespace (usually 4 or 8 spaces worth).
+The horizontal tab tells the computer that we want a lot of whitespace (usually 8 spaces worth).

 ### Strings